AspireVenom/EloSystem/README.md

 ## Features

 - Retrieves real match outcomes via MLB API.
-- Downloads current team standings.
+- Downloads current team standings and division information.
 - Initializes all team Elo ratings at 1500.
 - Trains Elo ratings on actual games (2025 season).
-- Generates synthetic matches based on current Elo for further training.
+- Generates synthetic matches **only within the same division** to better reflect scheduling logic.
 - Saves CSV snapshots of Elo after each training phase.
-- Visualizes Elo changes with side-by-side bar charts.
+- Visualizes Elo changes with:

+  - Side-by-side bar charts using Matplotlib.
+  - A full-screen interactive scatterplot using Dash and Plotly.

 ---